 5. Combine white sugar and cinnamon in a little bowl.
 Evenly sprinkle cinnamon sugar mixture over the top of the batter.

-6. Bake for about 33-40 minutes, (depending on your oven) or until a toothpick inserted into the center comes out clean.
+6. Bake at 350F for about 35-45 minutes, (depending on your oven..for some, it has taken longer) or until a toothpick inserted into the center comes out clean.
 Let the bars cool completely (about an hour).

 7. Use the parchment paper to lift the bars out of the pan.
 Place on a cutting board and cut into bars.
 Drizzle cut bars with melted chocolate (better to drizzle them when cut so some chocolate drips down every side).